Cop, teacher, others accused of trying to lure teens for sex

 HACKENSACK, N.J.
 (AP) — A New Jersey police officer and a New York City high school teacher are among 16 men who allegedly tried to set up sexual encounters with people they thought were teenage boys and girls.

-New Jersey Attorney General Gurbir announced the arrests Wednesday.
+New Jersey Attorney General Gurbir Grewal announced the arrests Wednesday.
 They were made as part of “Operation Home Alone,” a multiagency undercover sting that targeted people who allegedly used social media in an attempt to lure children.

-Gurbir said most of the defendants were arrested when they arrived at a residence in Bergen County, where they expected to find the victim home alone.
+Grewal said most of the defendants were arrested when they arrived at a residence in Bergen County, where they expected to find the victim home alone.
 The arrests were made from April 11-15.

 The defendants face various charges including luring and attempted sexual assault.